janfuhrer/it-security-docs/docs/themes/Computer Security Dictionary.md

 - Authenticity
 - Accountability
-- Auditablity (Non-repudiation)
+- Auditability (Non-repudiation)

 **Risk**

 Risk is value (cost of potential damage) multiplied by the probability of this damage occurring.

 **Vulnerability**